 While Favre created a prototype featuring his new method, the team at Nestle wasn’t overly impressed with the idea.
 While Eric Favre’s goal was to bring espresso into shops, businesses, and homes, Nestle’s goal was to focus on their new instant coffee that was causing a craze nationwide.

 Favre’s idea of using a capsule to aerate coffee for espresso didn’t get a chance to show itself to the world until 1986 when the director of Nestle gave the go-ahead to Nespresso to launch a subsidiary company.
 With a lot of hard work, Favre’s first capsules hit the market the same year.

 Unfortunately, with the Nespresso machine being too high-end for most homes, these machines found their way into specialty areas.
 Businesses, hotels, and bars offered cups of espresso made by the original Nespresso machines.
 By the time a more affordable version of Favre’s capsules made its way into homes, it was time for him to leave the Nestle company for other horizons.

-After leaving Nestle in 1991, Favre led the way for the creation of several espresso capsule companies.
+After leaving Nestle in 1991, Favre led the way in the creation of several espresso capsule companies.
 One, the popular Monodor, was where his wife, Anne-Marie Favre, found herself on the board of directors.
 She became quite an influential person in the company created thanks to her husband’s invention.

 Capsule Issues Arise